Join us for our free lecture series

 All events are free and open to the public.
 Registrations not required and no reservations are needed.
-Attendees are welcome to bring lunch to the talks.
+Attendees are welcome to bring lunch or dinner to the talks.

 - Noon - 1:30 pm